evoluteur/evolutility-server-node/README.md

 <a name="API"></a>
 ## API
 Evolutility-Server-Node provides a generic RESTful API for CRUD (Create, Read, Update, Delete) and more.
+It uses [Node.js](https://nodejs.org/en/), [Express](http://expressjs.com/) and [PostgreSQL](http://www.postgresql.org/).
-It is a partial server-side Javascript implementation of [PostgREST](http://postgrest.com) using [Node.js](https://nodejs.org/en/), [Express](http://expressjs.com/) and [PostgreSQL](http://www.postgresql.org/).
+The API is inspired from [PostgREST](http://postgrest.com).

 When running Evolutility-Server-Node locally, the url for the "todo" app is [http://localhost:2000/api/v1/evolutility/todo](http://localhost:2000/api/v1/evolutility/todo).

 ### Requesting Information

 #### Get One
-To get a specific record by ID, use "< ObjectName >/ID".
+Gets a specific record by ID.

 ```
 GET /<model.id>/<id>